Broken database links can cause problems with your QuickBooks data file(s)…

 How?
 Over time, as you post various transactions into your file, it’s possible that some of the many database links and pointers will disconnect or “break.”

-When this happens you may find some unusual numerical results in your quickbooks data file.
+When this happens, those broken database links mean that you may see some unusual results in your Quickbooks reports.

 - Open a blank check